mircea-feder/LeagueOfLegendsSpellReminder/README.md

 ### Description ###
 LoL-SR is a desktop application that loads a UI in the top right corner of the screen containing the enemy champions and their summoner spells.
 A user can click a spell to start a timer.
-Players who use this application can manage their resources better, by knowing how to engaged an enemy based on their available summoner spells.\
+Players who use this application can manage their resources better, by knowing how to engage an enemy based on their available summoner spells.

 The application features automatic event detection.
 Every 6 seconds, a request is made to the Riot API to check for various events, such as **game started** or **game ended**.
 This allows a user to